Perturbations of Fefferman spaces over CR three-manifolds

 \begin{rem} A complex infinitesimal symmetry of $H^{(1,0)}$ as we have defined it is not an infinitesimal symmetry in the strict sense of the term since it does not generate a one-parameter family of diffeomorphisms preserving the CR structure unless it is real.
-Its geometric interpretation will be given in Jacobowitz Proposition \ref{prop:Jacobowitz} below. \end{rem}
+Its geometric interpretation will be given in Jacobowitz's Proposition \ref{prop:Jacobowitz} below. \end{rem}

 Real hypersurfaces in $\C^{m+1}$ are the prototypical examples of CR manifolds.
-Not every CR manifold arises in this way, but those that do are referred to as (locally) \emph{realisable} or \emph{embeddable}, in the sense that locally there exists an embedding from $\mc{M}$ to $\C^{m+1}$ with the property that the bundle complex structure $J$ on $H$ is induced from the ambient complex structure on $\C^{m+1}$.
+Not every CR manifold arises in this way, but those that do are referred to as (locally) \emph{realisable} or \emph{embeddable}, in the sense that locally, there exists an embedding of $\mc{M}$ into $\C^{m+1}$ with the property that the bundle complex structure $J$ on $H$ is induced from the ambient complex structure on $\C^{m+1}$.